Australia could see hottest day on record next week

 Blistering heat is a hallmark of summers in the west but this season has escalated much earlier than usual.

-The city has never recorded more than two 40C days in December, but that record will be challenged this week.
+The city has never recorded more than two 40-degree days in December, but that record will be challenged this week.

-Currently the city is tracking about 6C above its mean December maximum of 29.1C.
+Currently the city is tracking about six degrees above its mean December maximum of 29.1.

 –ABC